ClimbingLeo/chenyuyan.github.io/index.md

 **Dielectric property simulation of insulating material**

 Method of modeling on dielectric property of aging Silicone Rubber is proposed.
 Specifically, by fitting the spectra to theoretical equations, we separated different polarization processes at various frequencies and calculated the values of corresponding parameters like thermal expansion coefficient, swelling ratio, etc..
 By utilizing the correlations among various parameters, polarization property and specific process of SiR was delineated.
 Additionally, paper investigated the influence of degradation on the dielectric constant at high frequencies, ion concentration, conductivity and trap distribution, illustrating the charge transport property in the bulk of SiR and revealed the hidden cause for polarization.
 More information can be seen in [Dielectric and Carrier Transport Properties of Silicone Rubber Degraded by Gamma Irradiation](#)

-**Machine learning for grid load forecast**

-In actual commercial marketing, suppressing illegal electric larceny especially in corporation with relatively higher demand for electric resources, so that the lost profits can be reclaimed and State Grid Corporation of China (SGCC), the largest national power grid corporation in China, also has a greater power to better distribute the power transmission.
-In this project, I was responsible for forecast modeling and data processing, which provided the basis of prediction.
-Specifically, with the previous data of electric usage as the input, model was based on RNN and LSTM model to forecast the electric demand for following 7 days.
-By comparing with realistic values, it was proved that model had a relatively high precision and value of MAPE was around 2.4%.
-Corresponding results and data haven been collected to apply for a national project in SGCC.

-**Central big data platform and smart grid**

-we built a central platform, collaborating with Alibaba, to collect all data from power grid system to help making decision regarding equipment maintenance, power distribution and redistribution, dispatching and monitoring.
-For example, a serious problem of vehicle charging is occupation of space, which means some customers complete charging with vehicles immobile, aggravating the limited usage originated from insufficient charging piles.
-In this regard, we optimize the power supply of electricity power and get customer notified when the charging if finished to make full use of charging piles and guarantee most customers can utilize devices.
-Another scenario is maintenance of power equipment, by monitoring dynamic change of transformer oil temperature, dielectric loss and capacity of capacitors and other indexes to keep a systematic observation of power equipment, meanwhile forecasting the performance of equipment in a long run and arrange routine maintenance plan, increasing efficiency and effectiveness of electrical test and repairing.

 For your information, more published papers can be found in: